cybertoothca/emberjs-component-dot-to-slash-paths/README.md

 regex-expert, this can possible be done more efficiently._

-**This script works for me because I made a conscious decision to place my nested components inside a folder that has at least one dash.**
+**This script works for me because I made a conscious decision to place my nested components inside a folder that has at least one dash.
+Add to that, none of the properties on my models, controllers, or routes have dashes in them; another reason this little conversion script works for me.**

 ### Requirements